Professional Health Program

 The Professional Health Program is designed to support Indigenous persons (Status, Non-Status, Métis, Inuit) already accepted into a professional health program.
 We work together with the Indigenous Institute of Health and Healing Ongomiizwin – Education at the Bannatyne Campus, to provide health professional students with supports.

 The program provides support to Health Careers Access Program Indigenous students who have been accepted into one of the Professional Health programs:

 - Dental Hygiene

-In addition, study space is available in the Indigenous Institute of Health and Healing Ongomiizwin – Education at the Bannatyne Campus and provides a support network.
+In addition, study space is available in the Indigenous Institute of Health and Healing Ongomiizwin – Education at the Bannatyne Campus which also provides a support network.

 Frequently Asked Questions

 Located at The University of Manitoba in Winnipeg, the Access Program provides a support network designed to increase student success.
 Major focuses are academic and personal supports.
 These include an extensive orientation to university expectations, common first year degree credit courses taught by Access Instructors, individualized academic advising and personal counselling.

 The Access Program provides you with academic and personal supports, and financial consultation.

 - Tutorials, Workshops